stanford-rc/bookstack/README.md

 not start any services.
 This will download the new MariaDB container image, but not start anything.

-Next, run `docker-compose start db`.
+Next, run `docker-compose start -d db`.
 That will start just the MariaDB server.
 Run `docker logs -f bookstack-db` to see logs from DB server start.
 Once you see the message "mariadbd: ready for connection.", it is safe to continue.

 The last part of the upgrade is to run `mariadb-upgrade` within the container.
-To do so, run `docker exec bookstack-db mariadb-upgrade --password=$(cat /run/bookstack/db-root)`.
+To do so, run `docker-compose exec db mariadb-upgrade --password=$(cat /run/bookstack/db-root)`.
 The tool will either finish the upgrade, or will report no upgrade is needed.
 In particular, minor upgrades might not need any table upgrades.